Sejalparate/musicle/README.md

 2. Set up the MySQL database:
     - Create a new database named `music_db`.
-    - Update the database connection details in your Python script (replace with your MySQL host, username, and password).
+    - Update the database connection details in your Python script (replace with your own MySQL host, username, and password).